NOSALRO/robot_dart/paper/paper.md

 - synchronous operation: ensuring reproducible learning runs and effectively managing faster-than-reality simulations necessitates synchronization of simulation and controller time-steps;
 - thread safety: modern computers with their many of cores can be leveraged to execute many simulations in parallel but the simulator needs to be designed in accordance;
 - camera and depth sensor simulation: deep reinforcement learning has demonstrated promising results in learning vision-based policies through end-to-end learning; however, this demands the simulation of both depth and color cameras;
-- ease of use, flexibility and modularity: the field of machine learning is characterized by rapid development, making it challenging to anticipate the diverse needs of researchers; for instance, techniques like privileged reinforcement learning (@lee2020learning) and domain randomization (@tobin2017domain) necessitate direct access to various low-level components of the simulator to enable experimentation and innovation.
+- ease of use, flexibility and versatility: the field of machine learning is characterized by rapid development, making it challenging to anticipate the diverse needs of researchers; for instance, techniques like privileged reinforcement learning (@lee2020learning) and domain randomization (@tobin2017domain) necessitate direct access to various low-level components of the simulator to enable experimentation and innovation.

 Most of these features are not implemented in the mainstreams robot simulators like Gazebo.
 Even if some of these features are implemented, they require too much work from the researcher.
 For example, to effectively use Gazebo for multi-core parallel simulations, we need to create multiple Gazebo servers with different ip addresses which need to be unique in the LAN and propagated to the correct thread; as a result, the researcher spends a lot of time in boilerplate code to handle this instead of focusing in their main research avenue.
 RobotDART aims at filling this gap by providing a flexible simulator for data-driven robotics while being open-source and as simple as possible.